Sheikhupura: Demographics

+Population

 According to the 1998 Pakistan Census, the population of Sheikhupura city was recorded as 280,263.
 As per 2017 Census of Pakistan, the population of city was recorded as 473,129 with an increase of 68.82% in just 19 years.

 Industrial areas

 Quaid-e-Azam Business Park Sheikhupura and Rachna Industrial Park are two industrial areas under development in Sheikhupura.
 The former industrial area is declared a special economic zone by the government of Pakistan.

-Modern neighborhood of city

-Sheikhupura is an old city having pre-British history however keeping in view of industrialization & growth, several housing societies & towns have been built in & around the city boundaries.Few prominent towns are e community housing society, new civil lines & wapda Town sheikhupura.